Climate and Average Weather Year Round in Naples Florida, United States

 Based on the tourism score, the best times of year to visit Naples for warm-weather activities are from late January to early May and from late October to late December.

-The hot season lasts for 4.5 months, from May 23 to October 6, with an average daily high temperature above 86°F. The hottest day of the year is August 8, with an average high of 89°F and low of 76°F.
+The hot season lasts for 4.5 months, from May 23 to October 6, with an average daily high temperature above 86°F. The hottest month of the year in Naples is August, with an average high of 89°F and low of 76°F.

-The cool season lasts for 2.8 months, from December 9 to March 4, with an average daily high temperature below 77°F. The coldest day of the year is January 18, with an average low of 56°F and high of 73°F.
+The cool season lasts for 2.8 months, from December 9 to March 4, with an average daily high temperature below 77°F. The coldest month of the year in Naples is January, with an average low of 57°F and high of 74°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.